department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="size">How do I know if my photo is the right size?</button>
 <div id="size" class="usa-accordion-content">

 Your photo needs to be a square size to meet our photo requirements.
 This means the height and width of the photo must be equal.
-To make sure your photo doesn't print out blurry on your card, we recommend making it at least 350 pixels in both height and width.
+To help make sure your photo doesn't look blurry when printed on your card, we recommend making it at least 350 pixels in both height and width.
 Follow these steps to check your photo's dimensions on either a PC or Mac computer.

 **To check your photo’s dimensions on a PC:**

 1. Find your photo file and right-click on your mouse.
 2. A list of options will appear.
 Choose **Properties**.
 3. A window will open with information about the photo.
 Choose the **Details** tab.
-4. Under the "Image" heading, you'll see the image's measurements:
+4. Under the **Image** heading, you'll see the image's measurements:
    <ul>
    <li><strong>Dimensions</strong> should be at least 350 x 350.</li>
    <li><strong>Width</strong> and <strong>Height</strong> should be equal and at least 350 pixels.</li>